UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 We can add to the dictionary in the same way as we edit them, but using a new **key** name.

-Here we add to the house dictionary a new key that respresents whether or not a bed monster exists.
+Here we add to the house dictionary a new key that represents whether or not a bed monster exists.
 We are giving this a value of `True`.

-Keys are not limited to strings and can be many different data types including numerical values and tuples (but they cannot be dictionaries or lists).
+Keys are not limited to strings and can be many different data types, including numerical values and tuples (but they cannot be dictionaries or lists).